 Persons in the Service of the Republic

-In order to understand in which case a claim can be referred to the Administrative Tribunal, it is important that we break down the meaning of ‘’persons in the service of the republic or of any statutory public authority’’.
+To understand where a claim can be referred to the Administrative Tribunal, we must break down the meaning of ‘’persons in the service of the republic or of any statutory public authority’’.

-Persons in the service of the republic means a government employee and it also includes a person who is or has retired or is dismissed, removed, or discharged from such service but does not include a person in the defense services of Bangladesh.
+Persons in the service of the republic means a government employee.
+It also includes a person who is or has retired or is dismissed, removed, or discharged from such service but does not include a person in the defence services of Bangladesh.

 Jurisdiction of Administrative Tribunal

-An administrative tribunal has exclusive jurisdiction to determine an application made by a person relating to terms and conditions of his service to the republic including pension rights and violation of fundamental rights or in respect of any action taken in relation to him as a person in the service of the Republic (Muslim Uddin Vs. Bangladesh (Spl), 64 DLR (2012) AD 161).
-However, such a person making an application to the Administrative Tribunal must be aggrieved by any order of a higher authority.
+An administrative tribunal has exclusive jurisdiction to determine an application made by a person relating to terms and conditions of his service to the republic including pension rights and violation of fundamental rights or in respect of any action taken to him as a person in the service of the Republic (Muslim Uddin Vs. Bangladesh (Spl), 64 DLR (2012) AD 161).
+However, such a person applying to the Administrative Tribunal must be aggrieved by any order of a higher authority.

 Thus, an Application to the Administrative Tribunal should not be made while there are other alternative remedies available to the aggrieved person and should only be used as a last resort.